 USDA Food Plan Spending for a Family of Two

-For a family of two, age 19-50, here’s the breakdown of monthly costs for each type of food plan:
+For a family of two, with one male and one female age 19-50 — 20-50 for the thrifty plan — here’s the breakdown of monthly costs for each type of food plan:

 USDA Food Plan Spending for a Family of Four

-For a family of four, with two adults, ages 19-50, and two children between ages 2 and 5, here’s the breakdown of monthly costs for each type of food plan:
+For a family of four, with one male and one female adult age 19-50 — 20-50 for the thrifty plan — one child age 6-8 and one child age 9-11, here’s the breakdown of monthly costs for each type of food plan:

 Work Out a Budget for Groceries

-Not having a budget for groceries is dangerous and leaves you open to temptation when you visit or order from the grocery store.
-Without knowing how much you should be spending each month, you run the risk of overspending, spending too much on the wrong items and even wasting foods due to throwing out perishable items, such as meat, dairy, baked goods and produce that you buy and don’t use.
+Not having a budget for groceries is dangerous because it leaves you open to temptation when you visit or order from the grocery store.
+Without knowing how much you should be spending each month, you run the risk of overspending, spending too much on the wrong items and even wasting foods due to throwing out perishable items, such as meat, dairy, baked goods and produce, that you buy and don’t use.

 Budgeting Tip: 50/30/20